Skip to main content

 Therefore, it is important to update the identity definition with the appropriate roles whenever a new role is needed.
 There are numerous scenarios where this could occur, but some common examples include:

-• Modifying roles of system-assigned managed identities
+• Modify roles for system-assigned managed identities

-• Adding VNet peerings
+• Add VNet peerings

-• Updating APIM configuration
+• Update APIM configurations

 The general advice is to check the CI pipeline, as it may fail due to a missing role.
 In such cases, identify the required role using the official documentation and create a pull request (PR) with the updated definition.